ucla-biostat-212a/2024winter/syllabus/syllabus.md

 ## Homework

-There will at least 5 homework assignments throughout the quarter.
+There will be at least 5 homework assignments throughout the quarter.

 ## Exam